JefTek/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityIPSecurityProfile.md

 # New-MgSecurityIPSecurityProfile

 ## SYNOPSIS
-Create new navigation property to ipSecurityProfiles for Security
+Create new navigation property to ipSecurityProfiles for security

 ## SYNTAX